THE TRI-CORE SUBSTRUCTURE

 The Character Core is the “personality” of the book.

-The Story Core is indicated by the overarching consequences and growth experiences given to and/or expected of the characters and audience.
+The Meaning Core is indicated by the overarching consequences and growth experiences given to and/or expected of the characters and audience.
 It is the “moral” of the story or the “take away value,” the “experiential objective.”
-Do not confuse the term with “story” as used in the broader sense of the completed work, which is how I use it when speaking of “story building.”
-Here the term is a much narrower definition of what the true meaning behind the characters and plot might be.
 Some people might argue that this is not a legitimate core or that it is simply subservient to both character and plot.
 I disagree.
 Characters give you people to write about.
 Plot gives them something to do.
-But Story gives both the characters and readers something to learn.
+But Meaning gives both the characters and readers something to learn.
 Do not neglect this core.
 Authors who neglect it write forgettable books.
-Some of the best books written are from a “Story First” approach, even if the author didn’t realize they were doing it.
+Some of the best books written are from a “Meaning First” approach, even if the author didn’t realize they were doing it.
 Take The Lovely Bones for example.
-Even my book Winter is “Story First.”
-I’ll talk more about the Story Core in Layers 4 & 7.
+Even my book Winter is “Meaning First.”
+I’ll talk more about the Meaning Core in Layers 4 & 7.

 The Story Core is the “soul” of the book.